rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

 - 2.9 - PR from @paulxb Fixed a bug with $defname and $stagename not populating
 - 2.10 - PR from @uioporqwerty #134 to fix issue with TFS2015.2 adn releases
 - 2.11 - Issue195 Added override in advanced settings to more than 50 wi or changesets/commits can be returned
+- 2.12 - PR221 SWarnberg - Show parent work items of those directly associated with build
+         Added option to append to output file as opposed to just overwriting

 This task generates a release notes file based on a template passed into the tool.
 The data source for the generated Release Notes is the VSTS REST API's:
 - if used in a build it is the current active build